aamotz001/PyBer_Analysis/README.md

 ## Summary & Conclusions
 From the analyses presented above, we can draw the following conclusions:

-1. The number of drivers in urban areas may be slightly too large, and the number of drivers in rural areas may be slightly too small.
-The suburban area seems to be well balanced.
-This is supported by the pie charts shown in Figs 3 & 4.
+1. The number of drivers in urban areas may be slightly too large, and the number of drivers in rural and suburban areas may be slightly too small.
+This is supported by the pie charts shown in Figs 3 & 4, and also the DataFrame in figure 6, showing that the number of urban drivers was higher than the total number of rides.
+Presumably, some urban drivers never had a chance to have a fare.
-2. The
+2. The average fare in rural areas may be slightly too high.
+Perhaps dropping the rate would encourage more riders in this type of city (on the other hand, it may worsen the issue of a lack of drivers to have the fare drop, so it may be a parameter which needs some fine tuning).
+3. The average fare rate tends to stay constant over the months of Jan - April.
+It may be worthwhile to increase the fare rate during colder seasons, particularly in the urban and suburban areas.
+The logic here is that potential customers are more likely to choose a car ride versus walking or taking the bus during cold seasons in areas where walking/bike riding makes sense (not in rural, sparse areas).